 So, while the first arrow is simply the nature of reality, the second arrow is our own creation.
 But, we can be liberated from it!

 Mindfulness and meditation show us that we don't have to follow our minds wherever they lead.

-If that sounds like something you are interested in, check out our three-week course (taken on your own time, at your own pace).
+If you are interested in mindfulness and meditation, check out our course (taken in your own home, at your own pace).
 A lot of people find it life-changing!

-And, if you found this post helpful, please click the "Like" and/or Tweet buttons below:
+Was this post helpful?
+If so, please click the Like and/or Tweet buttons below: